glacode/yamma/README.md

 	npm install
 	code .
 ```
-The final command opens Visual Studio Code, within it we can:
+The final command opens Visual Studio Code, within it, we can:

 ![Image](screenshots/launchClient.png)
-1. From the side-bar on the far left, choose "Run and Debug".
+1. From the sidebar on the far left, choose "Run and Debug".
 2. Open the Run and Debug drop-down.
 3. Choose "Launch Client" from the drop-down.
 4. Press the play icon ("Start Debugging").

 This runs a second instance of Visual Studio Code.
 This instance is running the Yamma extension.
-The first time in here we will want to open the settings and set a path to a valid .mm file.
+The first time in here, we will want to open the settings and set a path to a valid .mm file.

 ![Image](screenshots/settings.png)
-1. From the side-bar on the far left, choose "Manage".
+1. From the sidebar on the far left, choose "Manage".
 2. From the menu this brings up, choose "Settings".
 3. From the bottom of the list of settings, expand "Extensions".
 4. From the list of extensions, click on "Yamma"